gstonge/gstonge.github.io/_posts/2019-04-20-phd-candidate.md

 ---
 layout: post
-title:  "Officially a Phd candidate"
+title:  "Officially a PhD candidate"
 date:   2019-04-20
 category : other
 ---